bedrock-foundation/wallet-standard/packages/core/standard/README.md

 Some wallets don't use web3.js to minimize the security surface of their code.

 The interface in the standard will always input and output transactions, pubkeys, and signatures as raw bytes (`Uint8Array`).
+`This is great.
+I'm curious how the type annotations for these Uint8Array's will be communicated as to inform developers that a value can be converted to a transaction, PublicKey, etc outside of wallet adapter.`

 Wallet Adapter will encode these as web3.js `Transaction`, `PublicKey`, and Base58 strings as needed for compatibility with dapps.